agerwitz/shield/README.md

 );
 ```

-ARCHIVES records all archives as they are created, and keeps track of where the data came from, where it went, when the backed-up data expires, etc.
+ARCHIVES record all archives as they are created, and keep track of where the data came from, where it went, when the backed-up data expires, etc.

 ARCHIVES can be annotated by operators, so that they can keep track of specifically important backups, like dumps of databases taken before potentially risky changes are attempted.